 Fall isn’t something we’re known for in Southern California.
 After all, there’s a reason why they refer to it as endless summer.
 So while fall has officially started, we’re still sporting sandals and dealing with days where the temperature gets up to 90.
-And now that a classic, Long Beach favorite and Halloween have been canceled, how can we make it feel like fall in Long Beach?
+How can we make it feel like fall in Long Beach?
 Is the Starbucks Pumpkin Spice Latte and Autumn Squash soup at Panera really all that we have to work with?

 Find Fall Chill Outside

-One of the greatest feelings when the season changes to fall is to bundle up when it’s crisp and cool outside.
+When the season changes to fall, one of the best feelings is to bundle up with a warm beverage when the air is crisp.
 So how do we simulate that feeling and get into the spirit of autumn?

 - For late risers, open your windows in the evening and leave them open.
 Once the sun is down, our climate can turn cold quickly on a mild day, bringing in a chill from the sea.
 While it may not bring an immediate East Coast autumn feeling, it will substantially freshen the air in your home and allow you to wake up to warm blankets and cold air on your face.
 It’s a perfect opportunity to make yourself some tea and take in the morning from your porch while the sun is still low on the horizon.
 While neither of these suggestions really require it to be fall, they go a long way to simulate the feeling.